tfletch3018/Professional-Materials-Portfolio/README.md

 # Professional-Materials-Portfolio
-# Unit 08 Project 1 Homework: Professional Materials
+# 16 Project 2: Professional Materials

+Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.

-## Requirements
+## Homework Requirements
-* Submit an updated portfolio featuring Project 1 and two exemplary homework assignments.
+* Updated portfolio featuring at least 3 examples of student work from either deployed projects of homeworks

-* Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.
+* Update GitHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects of homeworks
-* Submit an updated resume
+* Updated resume
-* Submit an updated LinkedIn profile
+* Updated LinkedIn profile

 ## Instructions